rohan-uhn/pipeline-suite/README.md

 - Dataset- and cluster-specific configuration via YAML files

 This repository includes both:
-1. All components of the PuLab pipeline-suite (primarily for preprocessing), and
+1. All components of the PughLab pipeline-suite (primarily for preprocessing), and
 2. Custom scripts and workflows layered on top to support tumor-only SNV and CNV analysis.

 ---